rbarraud/ION/README.md

 The name of the test must be one of the directories within `./sw` and by default `TEST=cputest`.
 Test `cputest` is the main test case, an opcode tester; or the _skeleton_ of what will some day be an opcode tester.
 Instructions are tested by instantiating them and having their output checked with the help of a bunch of macros, as usual, but right now most instructions are 'tested' with a single instruction instance...

-_Anyway, the opcode tester is the only test that builds and runs right now.
-Please ignore the others!_

 Now, for that to work you will need Icarus Verilog on your path.
 And you will also have to edit the makefile a bit: you need to put in makefile fragment `./sw/Toolchain.mk` the path to a MIPS toolchain which will be invoked to build the test programs.

 As you can see in my makefile, I am using a recent-ish version of Buildroot's toolchain.
 I haven't tried any other recently  but any gcc-based toolchain that's not too old should work, the tests use no feature out of the ordinary.